abanoubha/OS/README.md

-# OS (Ubuntu flavor)
+# OS
-my operating system (our os)
+my journey to a better operating system (__our os__)

 > __our os__ stands on the shoulders of the giants
 > — Abanoub Hanna

-Our OS = Ubuntu + DE + addon software.
+Our OS = Linux Distribution (like Ubuntu) + DE (Gnome, Cosmic or Pantheon) + Software Tools

-Our OS is community-driven opinions with monthly updates.

 ## Vison

-smart OS (Ubuntu + DE)
+smart OS that is ours

 - smart package manager: abstraction over __apt__, __flatpak__, __snap__ and __appimage__.
-- app store : abstraction with ability to pay-as-you-want option + all supported packaging.
+- app store : abstraction with ability to pay-as-you-want option + all supported packaging. (or easy to adopt alt packaging)
 - IDE : UI designer + Code editor + autocomplete + __Go__/__Rust__/C/CPP.

 ## Main features and aspects

 - seamless editing
 - seamless settings
 - terminal friendly with keyboard/mouse/touchpad/touch screen